-Registration for the camp is $150, which includes all art and craft supplies, special events, daily snacks and teachers, among other things.
+Registration for the camp began April 13 and is $150 per child (discounts are available for additional children within the same family), and includes all art and craft supplies, special events, daily snacks and teachers, among other things.
 Lunch is provided at a cost of $2 per meal and a light breakfast will be offered for $1 per meal.